--
+- . . . . . . .

 - Implementing the behaviour policy

-On going Attendence & late concerns

 - On-going Attendance & late concerns or noticeable patterns of absence

 - Unresolved issues

 - On-going poor behaviour and/or attitude to learning

 - Work with parents

 - Information on vulnerable groups and how this affects their attendance.

 - Truancy

 - Bullying concerns

 - Parents' Evening

 - Students on report

 - Praise & rewards

 - New starters

 - Unresolved uniform issues

 - Guidance on the tutor time programme